-If you are looking for fixed rate monthly, then DigitalOcean would be one of the cheapest one.
+DO Spaces is S3 compliant and supports CORS.
+If you are looking for a fixed-rate monthly, then DigitalOcean would be one of the cheapest ones.

-You can keep cloud files container as a private or public.
+You can keep the file private or public.

-Rackspace provides unique features like temporary URL which is valid only for a specific period.
-A perfect solution where you want to sell digital media and want a user to download within a defined time.
+Rackspace provides unique features like a temporary URL, which is valid only for a specific period.
+A perfect solution where you want to sell digital media and want a user to download it within a defined time.

 Cloud storage by IBM offers server-side encryption and SSL/TLS in transit.
 Data can be controlled using a web interface, RESTful API, SDK.

-By using SDK, it enables you to use storage not just with IBM cloud services with another platform too.
+By using SDK, it enables you to use storage not just with IBM cloud services but with other platforms too.
 There are two resiliency options.

-- Regional – store data in multiple data center but same region
+Regional – store data in multiple data centers but the same region

 IBM offers four types of storage.

-- Flex – Dynamic data, mix of data accessed frequently and infrequently
+Flex – Dynamic data, a mix of data accessed frequently and infrequently

-Under the lite plan, you can get it started with 25 GB data in FREE.
+Under the lite plan, you can get it started with 25 GB of data for FREE.

-Alibaba Cloud OSS (Object storage service) offers 99.9% availability guarantee.
-Costing is based on what you use, without upfront or long-term commitment.
+Alibaba Cloud OSS (Object storage service) offers a 99.9% availability guarantee.
+Costing is based on what you use, without an upfront or long-term commitment.

-Alibaba storage is capable of handling more than 50,000 requests per seconds, and it got in-built multi-level security to protect from DDoS, unauthorized login attempts.
+Alibaba storage is capable of handling more than 50,000 requests per second, and it got in-built multi-level security to protect from DDoS, and unauthorized login attempts.

 Store any unstructured data with Microsoft Azure blog storage.
-One of the more considerable advantages of Azure is locations.
+One of the more considerable advantages of Azure is its location.

-Azure also got other types of storage like File & Archive to suit additional requirements.
+Azure blog storage is optimized for data lakes.
+They also got other types of storage, like File & Archive, to suit additional requirements.

 As the founder of Geekflare, I’ve helped millions to excel in the digital realm.
 Passionate about technology, I’m on a mission to explore the world and amplify growth for professionals and businesses alike.